COVID Vaccines: The Lowdown and Answers to Common Questions, by Erin Stair MD, MPH (Dr. Eeks)

 How effective are the vaccines after just 1 dose?

-I don’t trust these numbers, entirely, but based on one source, the Moderna vaccine was 80% effective after 1 dose, with a median time of 28 days out.
+I don’t trust these numbers, entirely, because they were based on small numbers and an mITT analysis, which is a modified intention to treat analysis that can create bias.
+But based on one source, the Moderna vaccine was 80% effective after 1 dose, with a median time of 28 days out.
 The sample size used to determine this was small and non-random, so take it with a grain of salt. ( Source: FDA, Page 28) The Pfizer vaccine was 52% effective between the 1st dose and the 2nd dose, starting at 12 days after the 1st dose. ( Source: NEJM)

 How long does immunity last from the vaccines?

 Will you need a booster?